 We intend to seek target companies that should offer attractive risk-adjusted equity returns for our stockholders.
-We intend to seek to acquire a target on terms and in a manner that leverages our experience.
-We expect to evaluate a Company based on its potential to successfully achieve regulatory approval and commercialize its product.
-We also expect to evaluate financial returns based on (i) its peak sales potential (ii) pipeline products based on its scientific platform (iii) the ability to achieve cost savings, (iv) the ability to accelerate growth, including through the opportunity for follow-on acquisitions and (v) the prospects for creating value through other value creation initiatives such as advancement of devices or drugs through clinical trials.
-Potential upside from growth in the target business' earnings and an improved capital structure will be weighed against any identified downside risks.
+We intend to seek to acquire a target on terms and in a manner that leverage our experience.
+We expect to evaluate a Company based on its potential to successfully achieve regulatory approval and commercialize its product(s).
+We also expect to evaluate financial returns based on (i) risk-adjusted peak sales potential (ii) the potential of pipeline products and the scientific platform (iii) the ability to achieve the system cost savings, (iv) the ability to accelerate growth via other options, including through the opportunity for follow-on acquisitions, and (v) the prospects for creating value through other value creation initiatives.
+Potential upside, for example, from the growth in the target business' earnings or an improved capital structure, will be weighed against any identified downside risks.